ben-maclaurin/benmaclaurin.com/content/post/fast-motions-with-avy-and-evil.md

 In the example screenshot I would press `d` as this is the character that corresponds to the termination point.

-So, in _approximately_ the same number of actions we achieved the equivalent behaviour without having to count character occurences.
+So, in _approximately_ the same number of actions we achieved comparable behaviour without the additional cognitive load of having to count character occurences.

 Before I switched to Emacs, I tried to set this up with [leap](https://github.com/ggandor/leap.nvim) in Neovim but couldn't get it to work properly.